Ibraheem-Mohsin/Full-GPT-2-Transformer-Implementation/README.md

 - how warmup and cosine decay schedules work
 - how weight initialization and residual scaling stabilize training

-It is especially useful for students and beginners who want to move from using pretrained models to **understanding how they are built internally**.
+It is especially useful for students and enthusiasts who want to move from using pretrained models to **understanding how they are built internally**.

 ---